nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 #### Use case: UC6 - Sort
 **MSS**
-1. User enters sort command.
+1. User enters sort contact command with the predicate name.
+2. Cher shows list of contacts sorted alphabetically by name.
-2. Cher displays all contacts in list in alphabetical order by name.<br>
+3. Cher shows success message that list has been sorted by name.<br>
-   Use case ends.
+Use case ends

 ### Non-Functional Requirements
 1. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.